 - Wash off with lukewarm water to get rid of the greasiness from yogurt.

 Burdock is a plant that is often used in traditional medicine.
 The plant is also a source of food in many parts of Asia.
 Burdock oil contains compounds called phytosterols which have been shown to increase hair growth.3 It’s also rich in essential fatty acids which can help condition a dry scalp and provide moisture.

 - Liquefy the oil, if required, by gently heating it.

 - Whisk the eggs yolks separately.

 - Blend all the ingredients together to achieve a uniform consistency.

 - Take small portions of dry hair and apply the mix on your hair strands.
-Massage the mix into your scalp for a couple
+Massage the mix into your scalp for a couple of minutes.

 - Allow the hair mask to dry for 30 minutes.

 Note: The volume of egg yolks and other ingredients you use to make the following hair masks ultimately depends on the length and volume of your hair.
 Standardize them through repeated application.

 What’s In The Yolk That Benefits Your Hair?